ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day09/README.md

 #### Complexity

  * If we disregard the cost of initially reading the input.
-Assuming there are $n$ numbers in the vector `numbers`, the algorithm iterates at the most $n-25$ times.
-For each number, the cost of the operations perfomed by `hasValidSum` remains constant since the two nested loops iterate at the most a fixed constant number of times.
+Assuming there are $n$ numbers in the vector `numbers`, the algorithm iterates at most $n-25$ times.
+For each number, the cost of the operations performed by `hasValidSum` remains constant since the two nested loops iterate at most a fixed constant number of times.
 Therefore, the total **time complexity** is $\mathcal{O}(n)$.

  * Since we actually store the $n$ numbers read from input in the vector `numbers`, the total **space complexity** is $\mathcal{O}(n)$.

 ---

 ## Part 2
-In Part 2, we are asked to take the **invalid number** found from Part 1 and find a *contiguous set* of *at least* two numbers in the list which sum to the **invalid number**.
+In Part 2, we are asked to take the **invalid number** found from Part 1 and find a *contiguous set* of *at least* two numbers in the list that sum to the **invalid number**.

 Once we find the set of numbers, the solution to Part 2 is given by adding the *smallest* and *largest* in the set.

 ### Idea
-Again, I cannot rely on a *sorting-based* solution since I must to preserve the order of the original list.
-Since I don't know how the numbers are sorted within the list I cannot use the standard **two-pointer** algorithm which requires the vector to be sorted.
+Again, I cannot rely on a *sorting-based* solution since I must preserve the order of the original list.
+Since I don't know how the numbers are sorted within the list, I cannot use the standard **two-pointer** algorithm, which requires the vector to be sorted.

 However, I can use a **sliding window** approach, using two *index trackers* `right` and `left` to keep track of the sliding window, and a variable `runningSum` to keep an updated sum of the contiguous set $\text{numbers}[left \dots right]$ being considered.

- - In particular, my initial instinct on the potential **integer overflow** turned out to be true, as the value of `runningSum` becomes too large to be represented using `int`.
+ - In particular, my initial instinct about the potential **integer overflow** turned out to be true, as the value of `runningSum` becomes too large to be represented using `int`.
 Therefore, I used the type `long long` to deal with this.
 All three of these are initially set to 0.

      - The algorithm `solvePart2(long long target)` takes Part 1's answer as input (to avoid unnecessary recomputations) and iterates over the list `numbers`.
-It does so as long as the index `right` reaches the end of the list: $\text{right} < \text{numbers.size}$.
+It does so as long as the index `right` is less than the end of the list: $\text{right} < \text{numbers.size}$.
-     - At each step I update the `runningSum` by adding `numbers[right]` and then incrementing the `right` index by 1.
+     - At each step, I update the `runningSum` by adding `numbers[right]` and then incrementing the `right` index by 1.
      - If this addition results in a value for `runningSum` that surpasses the `target`, and $\text{left } < \text{right } - 1$, then I must subtract the value `numbers[left]` from it and also increment the `left` index by 1.

  - After each *addition* and/or *subtraction* I then check if $\text{runningSum = target}$.
      - If this happens **and** the condition $\text{right} - \text{left} \ge 2$ is also true we then found the solution.
      (**Note**: the second condition is needed to enforce the requirement of a **contiguous set* of *at least* two numbers).
-     - When both of the conditions above are met, I can then quickly loop `numbers` within the solution set $\text{numbers}[left \dots right]$ in order to find the *smallest* and *largest* numbers in it,  to then return their sum as the solution for Part 2.
+     - When both of the conditions above are met, I can then quickly loop through `numbers` within the solution set, meaning:
+     $\text{numbers}[left \dots right]$.
+     - This last loop finds the *smallest* and *largest* numbers in the set, adds them, and returns their sum as Part 2's solution.

-If the target was never reached, I indicate this by returning $-1$.
+     - If the target was never reached, I indicate this by returning $-1$.

 #### Pseudocode